• Skip to primary navigation

 It may have higher fat content, which could release extra grease or liquid during cooking.

-No matter the fat content or origin, ground sirloin and ground beef provide options for culinary exploration.
+No matter the fat content or origin, ground sirloin and ground beef provide options for cooking exploration.

 Their texture and flavor transform for burgers, meatballs, stir-fries, casseroles, and tacos.